tylerharper/snooze/README.markdown

 ===

   The first step in using any RESTful api is knowing the base site that it is attached to.
+To add the base site you will need to user the function add_base_site.
+A base site for github would look like this.

-  < INSERT INFO HERE >
+    raft.add_base_site('http://github.com/')

-  For every slash and command ("/something") in a restful api you will use a dot and a function call for that command (".something()").
+  For every slash and command after the base url ("/something") in a restful api you will use a dot and a function call for that command (".something()").

   However you do not have to use that function call.
 You can override the function